 Know Your Zone

-New this year is a supplemental tool called Zonehaven that allows for more targeted evacuation notices.
+A supplemental tool called Zonehaven allows for more targeted evacuation notices.

 Residents are asked to visit ReadyNevadaCounty.org/KnowYourZone to look up, remember, and document zone numbers for areas frequented in their daily lives as part of their Ready, Set, Go! plan.
 This could be home, school, work, or the residence of a loved one.
 In the event of a wildfire or other emergency situation, law enforcement and fire agencies issue evacuation warnings or evacuation orders noting the zone of the impacted areas.